 COVID-19, Commuting, and E-Shopping: Understanding Current and Future Impacts in California

-Research Lead: Jean-Daniel Saphores
+Research Team: Jean-Daniel Saphores (lead) and Lu Xu

 UC Campus(es): UC Irvine